-3. If they do react to it, you probably will not know the side effects.
+3. If they react to it, you probably will not know the side effects.
 Human drugs are tested on humans, and human reactions are studied.
-Dogs can have different responses to the same medication because of how their bodies are structured.
+Dogs can respond differently to the same medication because of how their bodies are structured.

 4. There are lots of other things that can cause similar symptoms as what your dog has.
-So if you give your dog the wrong medication, that will only make them worse.
+So if you give your dog the wrong medication, it will only worsen them.

 5. Dogs can have allergic reactions to human medications.
-The most common response is itching, which is hard to control on a small dog.
+Itching is the most common response, which is hard to control on a small dog.

 6. There are many side effects that you might not consider dangerous for humans, but they can kill your dog.
 For example, some cough medicine can cause liver damage or confusion.

 8. Some medications have been known to kill dogs.
-A good example is a prednisone which is used to treat allergies in both dogs and humans.
+A good example is a prednisone used to treat allergies in dogs and humans.